-Empowering students to engage in positive change through social justice education, leadership development, and meaningful service experiences with community.
+Empowering students to engage in positive change through social justice education, leadership development, and meaningful civic and community engagement experiences..

-Supporting faculty and academic program staff efforts to connect socially just community engagement experiences to coursework, research and programs.
+Supporting faculty and academic program staff efforts to connect socially just civic and community engagement experiences to coursework, research and programs.

 Connecting community organizations with students, faculty, and staff that are invested in positive social change.